Click to Rate and Give Feedback

 A PageAsyncTask that defines the asynchronous task.

-The asynchronous task is nullNothingnullptra null reference (Nothing in Visual Basic).
+The asynchronous task is null.

 The following code example demonstrates the use of the AsyncTimeout property with the ExecuteRegisteredAsyncTasks and RegisterAsyncTask methods.
 Note the use of beginning, ending, and time-out handlers.
 In the example, an artificial delay is introduced to demonstrate the situation of an asynchronous task exceeding the allotted time for the task as specified in the AsyncTimeout property.
 In a real-world scenario, an asynchronous task could be used to perform database calls or image generation, for example, and the time-out handler provides graceful degradation if the task is not performed in a specified amount of time.